microsoft/Windows-driver-samples/wpd/WpdBasicHardwareDriver/ReadMe.md

 2. Copy the UMDF coinstaller, WUDFUpdate\_*MMmmmm*.dll, from the \\redist\\wdf\\\<architecture\> directory to the same directory (for example, C:\\wpdbasichardwaredriver).

-    **Note** You can obtain the co-installers by downloading and installing the “Windows Driver Framework (WDF)” package from [WDK 8 Redistributable Components](http://go.microsoft.com/fwlink/p/?LinkID=226396).
+    **Note** You can obtain the co-installers by downloading and installing the "Windows Driver Framework (WDF)" package from [WDK 8 Redistributable Components](http://go.microsoft.com/fwlink/p/?LinkID=226396).

 3. Navigate to the directory that contains the INF file and binaries (for example, cd /d c:\\wpdbasichardwaredriver), and run DevCon.exe as follows:
     **devcon.exe install wpdbasichardwaredriver.inf WUDF\\WpdBasicHardware**